 Join our private tour and explore the highlights in Tokyo with our friendly English guide!
 The itinerary, the content and the length can be customized according to your wishes,

 When in Tokyo, many people make their way quickly to the famous Meiji Jingu Shrine, one of Japan’s most important Shinto shrines.
 Without a doubt, visiting Meiji Jingu Shrine is the best way to feel the sacred atmosphere of Japanese historical shrines while in Tokyo.
 Walk along the main approach through the peaceful forest, explore the beautiful Inner Garden, and appreciate the valuable exhibitions at the exquisite museum.
 Each spot we introduced above will allow you to understand the long history of the world-famous shrine from different perspectives.
-Even if you are not interested in expanding your knowledge about the Japanese history, it is still worth a visit and spend some relaxing time before immersing in the hustle and bustle of the busy city of Tokyo!
+Even if you are not interested in expanding your knowledge about Japanese history, it is still worth a visit and spend some time relaxing before immersing yourself in the hustle and bustle of the busy city of Tokyo!

 You may also like below articles